Slayer-Regen/Genrify/README.md

-# Music Genre Classification Django
+# Song Genre Classification Django
  Django website for predicting Genre of Music by using Machine Learning Model.

 # Working of website: